VonHeikemen/devlog/content/web-development/functional-programming-for-your-everyday-javascript-the-power-of-map.md

 Why is this important?
 What does this tell us?

 Valid questions.
 This tells us that the `map` function must preserve the shape of the data structure.
-In our example, if we map an array of three elements we must recieve a new array of three elements.
+In our example, if we map an array of three elements we must receive a new array of three elements.
 If we had an array of a hundred elements, using `.map(identity)` should return an array of a hundred elements.
 You get the point.

 #### Composition